Andrew H. Woods papers

 3.8 Linear Feet

-Andrew H. Woods (1872 – 1956) became vice president of Canton College in Canton, China in 1899.
-He maintained his association with Canton College throughout the Boxer Rebellion and the dethronement of the Manchu Dynasty.
+Andrew H. Woods (1872 – 1956) became vice president of Canton College in Guangzhou, China in 1899.
+He maintained his association with Canton Christian College throughout the Boxer Rebellion, or Yihetuan Movement, and the end of the Qing dynasty.
 Woods moved back and forth between China and the United States with his wife, Fanny Sinclair, who graduated from Bryn Mawr in 1901.
 In 1929, the couple and their children settled in Iowa.
 In Iowa, Woods worked as a professor and practitioner of neurology and psychology.
 Andrew H. Woods’ papers include diaries which describe his personal life and professional life in China and in the United States, photographs and postcards, much of Agnes Sinclair’s personal correspondence, his articles, and various papers.

 - Bryn Mawr (Pa.)